savvyclutch/savvyclutch.github.io/_posts/2016-07-16-continuous-deployment-to-aws-ecs-and-circle-ci.md

 ## Create repository for docker images

 Go to the `Amazon EC2 container service` -> `Repositories` in your AWS Console.
 Click `Create repository` and enter repository name.
 I suggest to use more specific name, like `projectname-server`.
-Save `Repository URL` and follow the instructions.
+Save `Repository URL`.

 ##  Create task template for ECS service